gandersen101/spaczz/README.md

     - "weighted" = fuzz.WRatio
     - "quick_lev" = fuzz.quick_lev_ratio
 - `ignore_case`: If strings should be lower-cased before fuzzy matching or not.
 Default is True.
 - `min_r1`: Minimum fuzzy match ratio required for selection during the intial search over doc.
 This should be lower than min_r2 and "low" in general because match span boundaries are not flexed initially.
-0 means all spans of query length in doc will have their boundaries flexed and will be recompared during match optimization.
+0 means all spans of query length in doc will have their boundaries flexed and will be re-compared during match optimization.
 Lower min_r1 will result in more fine-grained matching but will run slower.
 Default is 25.
 - `min_r2`: Minimum fuzzy match ratio required for selection during match optimization.
 Should be higher than min_r1 and "high" in general to ensure only quality matches are returned.
 Default is 75.
 - `flex`: Number of tokens to move match span boundaries left and right during match optimization.
 Default is "default".